anupama-pathirage/ballerina-samples/.github/ISSUE_TEMPLATE/type_new_feature.md

 ---
 name: "New Feature Request"
-about: "Crete a new feature request"
+about: "Create a new feature request"
 labels: 'Type/NewFeature'

 ---